opalmedapps/opal-app/MobileAppSourceCode/README.md

 when the device plugins and everything is ready.
 If you are on the other hand developing and running on a server on the web, keep the tag as Angular only runs when the document is ready anyways.

-- You may also have to tell it where the Android SDK is, [Cordova](https://cordova.apache.org/docs/en/2.5.0/guide_getting-started_android_index.md.html)
+- You may also have to tell it where the Android SDK is, [Cordova Reference](https://cordova.apache.org/docs/en/2.5.0/guide_getting-started_android_index.md.html)

 ##References:
     - [Cordova Docs] (https://cordova.apache.org/docs/en/4.0.0/) Cordova docs page